Will I have to report a gain if I am considering trading my old truck?

 DON'T EXAGGERATE MORTGAGE INTEREST

 During the housing boom, many people refinanced their home with "cash out" mortgages, pulling out home equity to use for living expenses.
-In 2009, the IRS announced that it will extend a regional project scrutinizing mortgage interest to a nationwide level by December 2011.
+The IRS announced that it will extend a regional project scrutinizing mortgage interest to a nationwide level.
 The regional project found many people reporting large mortgage interest deductions in relation to their income, a potential audit red flag.
-So if you are reporting lets say $20,000 in income for 2009, you would be wise to attach a brief statement explaining how you can handle such a big mortgage, for example, you are pulling from your savings to pay the mortgage.
+So if you are reporting lets say $20,000 in income, you would be wise to attach a brief statement explaining how you can handle such a big mortgage, for example, you are pulling from your savings to pay the mortgage.

 DECLARE OVERSEAS ACCOUNTS

-What are the most important tax tips to consider for 2010?
+What are some important tax tips to consider?

-Defer Income Until 2011 - With lower payroll taxes starting in January 2011, if you have income you can defer and report in the new year's taxes, do so.
-Hold your last batch of invoices and send them out in early 2011; save that bit of money by paying the 2011 tax rate.
+Defer Income - if you have income you can defer and report in the new year's taxes, do so.
+Hold your last batch of invoices and send them out in early in the year; it will save that bit of money by paying the taxes into the following year.

 Contribute To A Retirement Plan - Whether you choose to convert your traditional IRA to a Roth IRA or not, make sure you contribute the maximum amount you can before the year's over.
 It's one of the easiest ways to save money on your taxes.

-Use Your Flexible Spending Account - If you have a flexible spending account (also known as a health savings account or medical/health care spending account), use up what's left in your account for 2010.
+Use Your Flexible Spending Account - If you have a flexible spending account (also known as a health savings account or medical/health care spending account), use up what's left in your account.
 And if you haven't opened one yet, check into what your company offers.
-Be sure to specify the amount of your 2011 wages that you want to have placed in your flexible spending account.
+Be sure to specify the amount of your wages that you want to have placed in your flexible spending account.

-Save Energy - Energy-efficient improvements in your residence before year's end can get you a tax credit of up to $1,500.
+Save Energy - Energy-efficient improvements in your residence before year's end can get you a tax credit.
 Though installing a new metal or asphalt roof may be out of the question between now and January 1, you can purchase energy-efficient windows, doors and appliances.
 And if you're just itching for another home improvement project to tackle over the holidays, install a solar water heater or solar panels for another credit of up to 30% of the cost.

 Itemize your deductions - Keep track of your business expenses and put them into your itemized deductions; don't forget home office purchases, supplies, fees for memberships in professional organizations, technological costs (web hosting, website design, internet costs).
 Be sure all your itemized costs are for the business and you have the receipts.